 Figure S1.
 HPLC-UV analysis of extracellular compounds found in the media of cultures grown on glucose plus G-diketone at timepoints 0 hours and 75.5 hours and comparison to standards.

 Figure S2.
 Mass spectra of extracellular compounds identified in the media of cultures grown on glucose plus G-diketone at timepoint 75.5 hours analyzed via GC-MS and comparison to GP-1 and threo-GD standards.
+We have also included the published spectrum for GP-2 from Mitchell (2014) (1) for reference to our proposed identification of GP-2.

 Figure S3.
 Number of genes that significantly differ in transcript abundance during growth in the presence of glucose alone compared to glucose plus each indicated aromatic substrate.
-Genes with an FDR < 0.01 are considered significant.
+Genes with a q-value < 0.01 are considered significant.
 Panel A displays counts of genes with increased transcript abundance compared to the glucose control, while Panel B displays counts of genes with decreased transcript abundance.

 Figure S4.
 Genomic neighborhoods of N. aromaticivorans genes associated with β-O-4 linked aromatic dimer degradation.
 Shown are position and genes linked to transcripts with increased abundance when cells were grown in the presence of G-diketone and glucose compared to glucose alone.

 Figure S5.
+Reaction velocity vs. substrate concentration used to calculate Km and kcat values for LigL, LigN, and LigD on GGE, G-diketone, and GD.

-Growth of individual ΔligLNDO deletion strains on glucose and glucose plus G-diketone compared to that of a ΔsacB parent strain.
+Figure S6.
+Growth of individual 12444ΔLigLNDO deletion strains on glucose and glucose plus G-diketone compared to that of the 12444ΔSacB parent strain.